What are Gatherings?

 NOON Central every second Tuesday.

-Important: Our NETC Gathering link and process changed in July 2022.
-Once registered at the above link, you’ll be able to attend all future Gatherings with the same Zoom link.
+Important: Once registered at the above link, you’ll be able to attend all 2023–24 Gatherings with the same Zoom link.
 If you have questions, contact us at contact@netctech.org.

 Upcoming Schedule